MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-server-to-server-authentication-between-office-online-server-and-share.md

 6. Click **Finish**, and then click **OK**.

-Copy the certificate file that you created to a location where you can access it from .
+Copy the certificate file that you created to a location where you can access it from SharePoint Server.

-Next, you need to specify this certificate as the S2S certificate for .
+Next, you need to specify this certificate as the S2S certificate for Office Online Server.